How to become a substitute teacher in Georgia.

 As part of the application process to become a substitute teacher, you may need a transcript from the school that represents your highest education level.
 If a college transcript is required, there is often a fee for each request, generally around $10 to $15.
 Once the request is submitted, it can take 3 – 5 days to receive your transcript, so plan accordingly.
 Be sure to discuss this requirement with your Kelly Education advisor.
 Many of the districts in Georgia will accept a diploma instead of a transcript.

 The minimum education to work as a substitute teacher in Georgia is a high school diploma or equivalent.
 However, some school districts provide higher pay based on education level, so you should consider submitting college transcripts if you have them.
-A Kelly Education recruiter will be happy to discuss pay rates with you.
+A Kelly Education recruiter can discuss pay rates with you.

 Employment verification.